 I’m Not Saying 600mm Isn’t Useful

 The first Z Mount PF lens, the Nikon Z 800mm f/6.3 PF VR S, is a great success.
-It’s a lens I own and have enjoyed using for the past year or so.
+It’s a lens I own and have enjoyed using since its release.
 When it was first launched, everyone was amazed by how small and light it is, physically and financially, on your wallet – at least for an 800mm lens.
 The trouble is that 800mm is a very long focal length.
 While I have found it to be great for bird photography, it can be too long for wildlife photography of larger mammals.
 Aha!
 You say.
 You need this new Z 600mm f/6.3 VR S. Well, no. Not really.
-When I need something shorter than 800mm, I turn to the stunningly sharp Nikon Z 400mm f/4.5 S VR in those cases.
+At least not in the field alongside my 800mm f/6.3.
+When I need something shorter than 800mm, I turn to the stunningly sharp Nikon Z 400mm f/4.5 S VR and find the 400mm + 800mm combo helpful.

 A Case For the Nikon Z 400mm f/4.5 VR S + 1.4x Extender (560mm f/6.3)